vincentoleary/tutorial-QGIS/README.md

 #QGIS documentation
 ------
 Reference for installation and initial setup of QGIS for analysis of biodiversity.
 This documentation was created as part of my co-op at the Academy of Natural Sciences and is intended to be a guide for installing QGIS for the first time.
+It is intended to be a guide to setup QGIS for the first time and begin to use it for studying biodiversity of landsnails in Jamaica as part of ongoing research at ANSP.

 ###Installation
 ------